Ofgeha-Gelana/Gwas/fine_mapping/Readme.md

 ## Reference

 - Wang, G., Sarkar, A., Carbonetto, P. & Stephens, M. (2020).
 A simple new approach to variable selection in regression, with application to genetic fine mapping.
-Journal of the Royal Statistical Society, Series B 82, 1273–1300. https://doi.org/10.1111/rssb.12388
+Journal of the Royal Statistical Society, Series B 82, 1273–1300.
-- Zou, Y., Carbonetto, P., Wang, G. & Stephens, M. (2021).
-Fine-mapping from summary data with the “Sum of Single Effects” model. bioRxiv https://doi.org/10.1101/2021.11.03.467167
-- Schaid, Daniel J., Wenan Chen, and Nicholas B. Larson.
-"From genome-wide associations to candidate causal variants by statistical fine-mapping."
-Nature Reviews Genetics 19.8 (2018): 491-504.
-- Purcell, Shaun, et al. "PLINK: a tool set for whole-genome association and population-based linkage analyses."
-The American journal of human genetics 81.3 (2007): 559-575.